-I have particular experience in obtaining supplementary protection certificates (SPCs) and other forms of patent term extension, advising clients on SPC strategies and filing and prosecuting SPC portfolios throughout Europe on a number of important marketed pharmaceutical and plant protection products.
+I have specialist experience in obtaining supplementary protection certificates (SPCs) and other forms of patent term extension, advising clients on SPC strategies and filing and prosecuting SPC portfolios throughout Europe on a number of important marketed pharmaceutical and plant protection products.
 I also have experience advising on regulatory-based protection for pharmaceuticals.

 I act for a broad spectrum of clients, from multinationals and up-and-coming life sciences companies through to universities, spin-out and start-up companies.